Free California Mechanics Lien Forms For Download

 Claim of Lien / Mechanics Lien

 When unpaid on a construction project in California, parties may file a mechanics lien against the property, gaining a security interest in the property itself for the value of their services.
-We’ve written about California mechanic liens exhaustively on this blog, and Zlien’s main site has a really terrific resources section that outlines the law in California related to mechanic lien filings.
+We’ve written about California mechanics liens exhaustively on this blog, and zlien’s main site has a really terrific resources section that outlines the law in California related to mechanics lien filings.

 Filing a mechanics lien in California can be a bit tricky, so you may want to read our How To File A Mechanics Lien in California legal guide.
 Remember to follow these crucial steps:

 - Fill out the form completely and correctly.
 Include the correct property owner (verified by public records), and if possible, the legal property description.

 - Mail a copy of the mechanics lien form, along with the statutory-formatted “Notice of Lien” to the property owner by certified mail.

 - Prepare and have notarized an affidavit wherein you swear that the Notice of Lien was mailed to the property owner

 - File the mechanics lien form, the Notice of Lien you mailed to the property owner, and the Affidavit of Mailing with the clerk.
 Make sure you follow all formatting requirements, have the proper filing fee prepared, and are not sending it to a busy recorder via regular mail or fed ex (you may have to walk it in yourself or get a courier).